kaneAmiller/business-website/README.md

 # KM Project Solutions Website

-Welcome to the code repository for the [KM Project Solutions](https://www.kmprojectsolutions.com/) website.
-KM Project Solutions empowers small businesses with tailored IT support, project management, and web development services.
+This repository contains the code for the [KM Project Solutions](https://www.kmprojectsolutions.com/) website.
+KM Project Solutions provides specialized services in IT support, project management, and web development for small businesses.

 ## Table of Contents